ramkaucha/mind-haven/content/Mind-Haven/uni/COMP3222/Flip-flops, Registers, Counters.md

 ![[Pasted image 20241002102619.png]]

 ### Negative edge-trimmed (Master-slave)
-Latches are triggered by the level of the control signal, flip-flops are trigerred on control signal transitions
+Latches are triggered by the level of the control signal, flip-flops are triggered on control signal transitions
 ![[Pasted image 20241002102723.png]]

 ### Positive-edge-triggered D flip-flop